 In general, if doctors diagnose and treat cancer in the early stages, survival rates tend to be higher.
 If cancer has advanced, for example by spreading beyond the breast tissue, survival rates are likely to be lower.

-Depending on the stage of breast cancer, the general 5-year survival rates for women are:
+Depending on the stage of breast cancer, the general

 - Stage 0 or 1: nearly 100 percent